lleaff/coinmarketcap-extended-api/README.md

 ### DefaultCache

 The default cache can be configured with expiry for all entries.
-Default is 5 minutes:
+Default is 5 minutes.

 ```javascript
 import CoinMarketCap, { DefaultCache } from 'coinmarketcap-extended-api'